 Public Transportation in Amsterdam

-Transportation in Amsterdam (GVB) works well, but not always excellent.
+Transportation in Amsterdam (GVB) works well regardless of the neighbor of Amsterdam you’re staying at, but not always excellent.
 Some trams are known for always arriving late, and night buses are very infrequent.
 However, it’s understandable since over 60% of Amsterdammers ride their bikes everywhere.

 Buying a Ticket for Trains, Trams, Buses in Amsterdam

-You will be much better off purchasing either a 24-hour pass for €7.50 or getting an OV Chipkaart.
+It’s much better to pre-purchase either a 24-hour pass for €7.50 or get an OV Chipkaart.
 You can purchase them online, or at the counter at selected stations upon arrival.

 OV Chipkaart can be used on trains, buses, and trams.
 One thing to remember is to always have a minimum of 20 Euros on it to ride a train and 5 Euros for trams & buses.
 Otherwise, it won’t let you in.
 Don’t worry about it, you can cash out the unused money on your card at the counter at Schiphol when you leave.